mjftw/pluma-automation/readme.md

 ## Installation

-For installation instructions, see [Installation](./docs/quick-start-guide/2-installation.md) section of Quick Start Guide.
+For installation instructions, see [Install and Run](./docs/quick-start-guide/2-install-and-run.md) section of Quick Start Guide.

 ## Using the packages